HomeSite Map

 Live Performances

 No live concert performances of the song occurred due to The Beatles giving up touring in 1966.
 However, this new single meant new promo films for viewing on television around the world.
 Swedish director Peter Goldman was hired for the project.
-“I received a cable from Mr. Epstein and got a plane over to England the same day,” Peter Goldman explains.
+“I received a cable from Mr. (Brian) Epstein and got a plane over to England the same day,” Peter Goldman explains.
 “I was very happy about working with The Beatles and I wanted to present their new music in an original and interesting manner on TV.”

 There was one obstacle that Peter Goldman had to deal with.
 He continues, “Originally, my enthusiasm for presenting English groups on TV in Sweden was fired by Richard Lester’s fine film of The Beatles in ‘A Hard Day’s Night’…I was amazed to find that there was a ban in Britain which prevented The Beatles from miming to their record…so I had to find settings and ideas which were sympathetic to their songs without turning them into comic actors.”